mohdazfar/django-project/README.md

 USAGE:
-I have used POSTMAN to validate my GET and POST requests.
+I have used POSTMAN to validate the GET and POST requests.

 Task - Part 1: Accept a REST request which contains fields described below, validates them (type, content, etc.), and then saves the data to database.
 Application must return an identifier for the newly